textileio/powergate/README.md

 ```bash
 $ make install-pow
 ```
-The binary will be placed automatically in `$GOPATH/bin`You may have to set the Path variables using the below coomands
+The binary will be placed automatically in `$GOPATH/bin`.
+You may have to set the Path variables using the below coomands
 ```bash
 $ export PATH=$PATH:$(go env GOPATH)/bin
 $ export GOPATH=$(go env GOPATH)